RosboneMako/MiniDistortion/README.md

 Boom and Crisp are typical 1st order Low/High Cut filters.

 SLOPE<br/>
-MMD amps use two styles of clipping: Hard and Soft.
+MD amps use two styles of clipping: Hard and Soft.
 The slope control mixes between the two types.
 Soft is best used for low gain and hard for high gain.

 THUMP, AIR, POWER, and THIN<br/>